Uvalde school district suspends police force, puts top officials on leave

-UVALDE, Texas (KXAN) — The Uvalde school district said Friday it will suspend all activities of its police department, and confirmed that two of the department’s top officials have been placed on administrative leave after the Robb Elementary School shooting that killed 21 people.
+UVALDE, Texas (KXAN) — The Uvalde school district said Friday it will suspend all activities of its police department and has placed two of its top officials on administrative leave after the Robb Elementary School shooting that killed 21 people.

-In a statement issued Friday, the Uvalde Consolidated Independent School District (CISD) said “recent developments have uncovered additional concerns with department operations,” which prompted the suspension.
+Uvalde CISD said in a statement, “recent developments have uncovered additional concerns with department operations,” which prompted the suspension.

 “As a result of the recent developments, Lt.
-Miguel Hernandez and Ken Mueller have been placed on administrative leave, and the District has made the decision to suspend all activities of the Uvalde CISD Police Department for a period of time,” Uvalde CISD wrote in Friday’s statement.
+Miguel Hernandez and Ken Mueller have been placed on administrative leave, and the District has made the decision to suspend all activities of the Uvalde CISD Police Department for a period of time,” Uvalde CISD’s statement said.

 The suspension comes after documents revealed a former Texas Department of Public Safety trooper — who responded to the school shooting and is under investigation for her response — was hired into the UCISD Police Department.